 Reason #7 invites you to imagine for a moment how the chorus to The Beatles’ hit, Eleanor Rigby might have sounded, had Shakespeare not lived to write Coriolanus, (1607) and introduce the world to the word “lonely”.

 “Ah, look at all the [solitary] people” just doesn’t have the same ring to it.

 So if we add the 7 reasons above to the literally HUNDREDS of other words and phrases coined by Shakespeare that we use every single day, (like blanket, bump, buzzer, champion, compromise, critic, elbow, excitement, label, luggage — the list goes on and on), together with his 37 plays, 154 sonnets, and 5 narrative poems, we have WAY more than 400 reasons to celebrate the Bard.
 But I’ll offer just one more — my favorite reason — also a word, but not one he coined: RELEVANCE

-So I encourage you to put down your cell phones, go see a play, have a face-to-face conversation, and celebrate Shakespeare400 and the legacy of the world’s greatest architect of communication by connecting with each other in real time.
-I think you’ll be glad that you did.
+So I encourage you to celebrate the legacy of the world’s greatest architect of communication by connecting with each other in real time.
+Put down your cell phone.
+Go see a play.
+Have a face-to-face conversation.
+I think you’ll be glad you did.

 Check out some of our favorite Bard books and articles: